MelieTalaron/tp_ngs_single_cell/README.md

 2. Create a subfolder **"trimmo_cleared"** (if not pre-existing)
 3. Generate a *.zip* file in **"trimmo_cleared"**, for each run of the downloaded data with basic cleaning of trimmomatic command for single-end srr

->*The data sample was reduced to 2553 after cleanance.
+>*The data sample was reduced to 2553 after cleanance with Trimmomatic v.0.39
 A second quality assessment was performed on the 10 first clean SRR to provide further verification*

 ## Alignment of the sequences